What is it good for?

 When people seeking legal support are unable to confirm an appointment then they miss their legal appointments.
 This means they don't receive the legal support they need.

-- You can do this up to 5 times, but see where you get to - you might land on your core problem after 3-4 times.
+- You can repeat this process up to 5 times, though you may discover your core problem after 3–4 rounds.